gvwilson/thirdbit/fiction/madica/index.md

 without a backward glance as the panel slid closed behind him.

 As if that was a signal, the zombie robots lying on the floor began to stir.
-"Braaaains... fresh braaaains..." their heads began to moan.
+"Braaaains… fresh braaaains…" their heads began to moan.

 </section>